IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 # Exercise 6: Building a custom Appsody Stack Collection in Kabanero

-In this exercise, we will show how to create a custom Kabanero collection, that includes the custom Appsody Stack from the previous exercise.
+In this exercise, we will show how to create a custom Collection, that includes the custom Appsody Stack from the previous exercise.

 When you have completed this exercise, you will understand how to

-* clone and host your own Kabanero Collection
+* clone and host your own Collection
 * modify the Collection to include a custom Appsody Stack

 ![Tools used during Exercise 6](images/ex6.png)